ShhlokRastogi/fake-news-detection/README.md

   * **Confusion Matrix**: If you have a confusion matrix, you can include it here to show the model's performance in terms of true positives, true negatives, false positives, and false negatives.

 -----

-## Future Improvements 🤔

-  * Experiment with more advanced models like LSTMs or BERT.
-  * Deploy the model as a web application.
-  * Use a larger and more diverse dataset.